 Basketball Rules for a Jump Ball

-The jump ball has been a part of every basketball game since the creation of the sport -- Dr. James Naismith invented the game in 1891 at Springfield College in Massachusetts.
+The jump ball has been a part of every basketball game since the creation of the sport by Dr. James Naismith in 1891.
 Over time some of the jump ball rules have changed; however, the one that still remains in place is when and where the game-starting jump occurs.

 When, Where and Who

-Other than at the start of the game, a jump ball also starts each overtime period and is taken in the center circle, according to NBA rules.
-Two opposing players stand inside the circle, and each one faces the basket where his team will attempt to score.
+- Two opposing players stand inside the circle, and each one faces the basket where his team will attempt to score

 The NCAA uses a possession arrow instead of a jump ball to determine which team gains possession after a violation or a possession situation.
 Teams alternate possession depending on which direction the arrow points.